 “Costa Rica is a paradise, a virtual Garden of Eden” or so the tourist brochures lead us to believe.
 Turn the pages of any guide book and, doubtless, you will read glowing reports about this “peaceful” country, with its stable government, its lack of an army, its protected national parks, its teeming wildlife, its breathtaking … Continue reading It Happened In Paradise – A Cautionary Tale

-What if you made your way home from work one day, or from shopping in your local supermarket or, like 11 year old Merima, coming home from school?
-And, just as you do every day, you turn the corner to enter your street… But...what if...where your street used to be there is a huge, gaping crater...and, … Continue reading What If?
+What if you made your way home from work one day, or from shopping in your local supermarket or, like 11-year-old Merima, coming home from school?
+And, just as you do every day, you turn the corner to enter your street… But...what if...where your street used to be there is a huge, gaping crater...and, further up … Continue reading What If?